Workshop Summary

 One-Day field nature photography workshop

 Main Topics: Creation of visually-stunning photographic art emphasizing the textures and patterns of nature, by learning to see creatively and developing compelling compositions.
-We’ll employ landscape, macro, and creative techniques, deeply exploring composition and image design, creative exposure, and mood.
+We’ll employ landscape, macro, and creative techniques, deeply exploring the topics of composition and image design, creative exposure, and mood in photography.
+There will be some discussion of equipment, but the overwhelming focus of this workshop is artistry in nature photography.

 Overview

 A thick forest of barren trees, branches intersecting and tangling.
 Tree bark descending into a thick carpet of fallen leaves.
-Sand, stones, and driftwood, covering beaches and sandbars of the meandering Cedar River.
+Sand, stones, and driftwood on the sandbars of the meandering Des Moines River.
 Stone faces of rocky cliffs.
 River water pooled in small inlets.
 Barren thistle and wildflower stems, bowing and broken after a long growing season.
-Muted tones, innumerable shades of grey, brown, and beige – yet perhaps a few subtle colors of fall remaining after the brilliant leaves have long since fallen.
+The natural landscape interrupted by interesting contours of hallowed Native American burial mounds.
+Muted tones, innumerable shades of grey, brown, and beige, yet perhaps a few subtle colors of fall remaining after the brilliant leaves have long since fallen.

 These are some of the many subjects we’ll encounter during this workshop, and we’ll work all day creating compelling, artful compositions in the hauntingly beautiful landscape of late fall in the Midwest.

-This new workshop event, The Textures of Autumn – Artistry in Nature, will take place at Palisades-Kepler State Park, located 12 miles East of Cedar Rapids, Iowa, near the quaint college town of Mount Vernon.
-Known for its dense forest, hilly terrain, and long riverbank access to the Cedar River, it’s a beautiful location to photograph any time of year.
-After the summer-season beachgoers and picnickers have long since left the park for the year, it can be a glorious landscape in which to find solitude.
+This workshop event will take place at Dolliver Memorial State Park, located 10 miles south of Fort Dodge, Iowa, near the small town of Lehigh.
+This park is known for its beautiful forest terrain of bluffs and ravines, Native American burial mounds, and riverbank access to the Des Moines River.
+It’s a beautiful location to photograph any time of year.
+But after the summer-season picnickers have long since left the park, it’s a fabulous landscape in which to find solitude and create soulful photographic images.

 What to Expect

-During this workshop we’ll thoroughly explore both the forest hills and the riverbanks, concentrating on the patterns, texture, and natural design of the native landscape.
-Yes, we’ll cover camera & tripod settings, composition, and exposure to create beautiful landscape, nature “portrait,” and macro images.
-But this workshop focuses more on the artistry of nature photography – composition, image design, creative exposure techniques, and mood.
+During this workshop we’ll thoroughly explore the forest hills and the riverbanks on foot, concentrating on the patterns, texture, and natural design of the native landscape.
+Yes, we’ll cover camera & tripod settings, composition, exposure, selective-focus and other proper field techniques and gear to create beautiful landscape, nature “portrait,” and macro images.
+But this workshop focuses more on the artistry of nature photography – pre-visualization, composition, image design, creative exposure techniques, and mood.
+We’ll explore color vs. black-and-white portfolio development, and we’ll discuss artistic concerns that face many photographic artists, such as authenticity in your own art, creating themes within your portfolio, and more.

 Alternating between hands-on shooting and instructional sessions on nature photography topics, we’ll explore several locations within the park, working to build solid nature photography technique – and a robust portfolio of images – for the full day.

-I am a very hands-on instructor and I do not shoot my own images in the field; rather, I focus 100% on assisting participants to learn proper technique and to create successful images.
-My goal is to help you return from the field at the end of the day with a collection of publication-quality photographs including landscapes, close-up or macro images, and evocative artistic images – and the knowledge to continue to create these images on an ongoing basis on your own.
+I am a very hands-on instructor and I do not shoot my own images in the field.
+Rather, I focus 100% on assisting participants to learn proper technique and to create successful images.
+My goal is to help you return from the field at the end of the day with a collection of publication-quality or exhibition-caliber photographs including landscapes, close-up or macro images, and evocative artistic images – and the knowledge to consistently create such images on your own.

 What to bring